What is a Plan on EveryMove?

 You can invite people to join your Plan Team at any time by simply click the "Invite Teammates" button at the top of the Plan activity feed.
 Any member of the Team will be able to invite additional people to the Team.

 What's a Streak?

 What if I miss an Activity?

-For Daily Pledge and Three a Week Goals, if you don't log the activities required to continue your streak, your streak will reset to 0 and you can start building it up again immediately.
-For Goals with plans, you can choose to skip any of the suggested activities and still complete your Goal.
+For the “Make your own” plan, if you don't log the activities required to continue your streak, your streak will reset to 0 and you can start building it up again immediately.
+For the other plans, you can choose to skip any of the suggested activities and still complete your Plan.
 Note: you must click "skip" on the activity, not simply ignore it.

 What if I forget to log an activity for one day and lose my Streak?